xtensor-stack/xtensor/docs/source/quickref/chunked_arrays.rst

 ------------------------

-This may not look very useful at first sight, since each chunk (and thus the whole array) is hold in memory.
+This may not look very useful at first sight, since each chunk (and thus the whole array) is held in memory.
 It means that it cannot work with very large arrays, but it may be used to parallelize an algorithm, by processing several chunks at the same time.